triton-inference-server/model_navigator/examples/models/torch/bert/README.md

 limitations under the License.
 -->

-# Huggingface BERT Model
+# HuggingFace BERT Model

-In this example we show how to optimize BERT model from Huggingface repository.
-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+In this example, we show how to optimize the BERT model from HuggingFace repository.
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

 ## Install dependencies